-Field Description Download Select this check box to have Fortify Static Code Analyzer download the

-Field Description source code extracted from your SAP database.
-Build Select this check box to have Fortify Static Code Analyzer translate all downloaded ABAP code and store it using the specified build ID.
+Field Description Download Select the Download check box to have Fortify Static Code Analyzer download the source code extracted from your SAP database.
+Build Select the Build check box to have Fortify Static Code Analyzer translate all downloaded ABAP code and store it using the specified build ID.
 This action requires that you have an installed version of Fortify Static Code Analyzer on the machine where you are running the Fortify ABAP Extractor.
-It is often easier to move the downloaded source code to a predefined Fortify Static Code Analyzer machine.
-Scan Select this check box to have Fortify Static Code Analyzer run a scan of the specified build ID.
+It is often easier to move the downloaded source code to a system where Fortify Static Code Analyzer is installed.
+Scan Select the Scan check box to have Fortify Static Code Analyzer run a scan of the specified build ID.
 This action requires that the translate (build) action was previously performed.
 This action requires that you have an installed version of Fortify Static Code Analyzer on the machine where you are running the Fortify ABAP Extractor.
 It is often easier to move the downloaded source code to a predefined Fortify Static Code Analyzer machine.
-Launch AWB Select this check box to start Fortify Audit Workbench and open the specified FPR file.
-Create ZIP File Select this check box to compress the output.
+Launch AWB Select the Launch AWB check box to start Fortify Audit Workbench and open the specified FPR file.
+Create ZIP File Select the Create ZIP File check box to compress the output.
 You can also manually compress the output after the source code is extracted from your SAP database.
-Export SAP standard code Select this check box to export SAP standard code in addition to custom code.
+Export SAP standard code Select the Export SAP standard code check box to export SAP standard code as well as custom code.
 5. Click Execute.